Home About us Support Partners SIGN UP NOW

 MQTT is the most widely used protocol in IoT.
 It's because of its ability to provide a reliable way for devices to communicate even in environments with low bandwidth or unstable conditions.
 Its publish/subscribe model permits the devices to send data only when it is necessary, thus making it efficient for large network of connected devices in smart homes, factories, and so on.

-Following are some practical use cases of the MQTT protocol:
+Following are some practical use cases of the MQTT:

 • Monitoring production in the Manufacturing industries